 Nomination and Selection Process

 We invite study abroad coordinators, academic deans, and department heads to nominate a faculty member for Faculty Development Seminars.
-Nomination deadline for Summer 2014 is July 15, 2013, and the deadline for Spring 2014 is November 15, 2013.
+Nomination deadline for the Amsterdam Faculty Seminar is January 13, 2014.

 To apply for a faculty development seminar, please email the following materials to AcademicPrograms@IESabroad.org.
 A selection committee will meet to review applications and choose participants.
 Each institution may submit one nomination only.